NTTLimitedRD/plumbery/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-plumbery could always use more documentation, whether as part of the
+Plumbery could always use more documentation, whether as part of the
 official plumbery docs, in docstrings, or even on the web in blog posts,
 articles, and such.